DHTMLX/docs-suite/docs/grid/api/blockselection/blockhandlemousedown_event.md

 ~~~

 @params:
-The callback of the event is called with the following parameters:
+The callback of the event is called with the following parameter:

 - `event` - the browser event: `MouseEvent` or `TouchEvent`